 In no case shall a home-based business be open to the public earlier than 7:00 AM nor later than 7:00 PM.

-No home-based business shall be allowed which requires the presence in the home or on the premises of machinery or equipment normally associated with commercial or heavy industrial activities, such as those activities that have the potential to exceed the Environmental Performance Standards found in Section 60-B. of this Zoning Law.
+No home-based business shall be allowed which requires the presence in the home or on the premises of machinery or equipment normally associated with heavy industrial activities, such as those activities that have the potential to exceed the Environmental Performance Standards found in Section 60-B. of this Zoning Law.
 A trade or handicraft process by artists, food, or craft workers using manual methods, such as those of a carpenter, jeweler, sculptor, furniture-maker, potter, or glassblower shall not be considered commercial or industrial activities.

 To protect Town roads, no home-based business located on a town road that also require the presence, on the premises, of a truck used for the home-based business and having a gross vehicle weight rating of 14,001 pounds or more shall be allowed.